 Overall, Bratislava is a safe place to travel to.
 The crime rates are low in Bratislava, even by European standards, and pickpockets are the biggest concern you'll have to deal with while on a holiday there.
 Usually, the worst that can happen is running into a rowdy, drunk bunch late at night and looking at them 'the wrong way'.
 Guns are very rare except among the police and private security services.
 Foreign visitors to Bratislava generally report feeling very safe around the city even in the evening.

 Most of the Old Town is covered with police cameras.
 There are both the state Police (green uniforms) and City Policy (blue uniforms, checkered pattern on cap) out in the streets.
 Some police speak English, they are usually willing to help tourists with queries.
-Cars may be towed for parking in no stopping zones and blocking traffic, otherwise they may be clamped.
+Cars may be towed for parking in no stopping zones and blocking traffic, otherwise, they may be clamped.
 City police have limited powers in dealing with moving traffic violations - there have been occasional cases of city police (white car with the sign "Mestská polícia") preying on unsuspecting tourists to collect fines - do not pay them any fines, insist on calling the "real" state police in green uniforms (white cars with a green stripe).

-- downtown, sometimes there are organized gangs, primarily consisting of women posing as tourists.
+- Downtown, sometimes there are organized gangs, primarily consisting of women posing as tourists.
 They may have maps or other tourist paraphernalia.
 They surround you, someone 'accidentally' pushes you and before you know, your wallet may be gone.

-- there have been a few reports of female con artists who approach individual men or groups of male tourists.
+- There have been a few reports of female con artists who approach individual men or groups of male tourists.
 They may act drunk, want to take you for a drink to a bar and rob you of your money there or along the way.
 Simply refuse if things look fishy, say you are not interested and walk away.

-- always ask for a printed receipt in restaurants.
+- Always ask for a printed receipt in restaurants.
 If it seems you are being overcharged, ask the waiter to explain items on the printed receipt against the prices on the menu.
 Remember side dishes are usually charged extra.
 Do not under any circumstances settle for a handwritten receipt - all service establishments are required to operate electronic cash registers by law.

-- strip bars and similar establishments practice numerous tricks to make you overpay.
+- Strip bars and similar establishments practice numerous tricks to make you overpay.
 Drinks are usually way overpriced and there may be hidden cover charges, wardrobe charges and so on.
 If you have experience with similar businesses elsewhere, you should not find things too different.

-- there have been some racially motivated attacks against Gypsies, Africans and Arabs in recent years - exercise extreme care if walking alone at night.
+- There have been some racially motivated attacks against Gypsies, Africans and Arabs in recent years - exercise extreme care if walking alone at night.
 You are safe in the city center, which is also covered by police cameras.

-- public transport is very safe, but exercise great caution if using late night buses.
+- Public transport is very safe, but exercise great caution if using late-night buses.

-- car theft is as common in Bratislava as elsewhere in the region.
+- Car theft is as common in Bratislava as elsewhere in the region.
 If you come in a rental car or a nicer, newer foreign car, use guarded parking garages or hotel parking.

 Useful telephone numbers: